-How much does a International Banking Manager earn in the United States?
-The average International Banking Manager salary in the United States is $136,146 as of March 28, 2019, but the range typically falls between $113,521 and $171,276.
+How much does an International Banking Manager make in the United States?
+The average International Banking Manager salary in the United States is $136,366 as of April 27, 2019, but the range typically falls between $113,700 and $171,555.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

-Directs and oversees a financial institution's international banking policies, objectives, and initiatives.
+International Banking Manager directs and oversees a financial institution's international banking policies, objectives, and initiatives.
 Maintains a deep and current knowledge of international variances in cultural, business, legal and regulatory issues as they pertain to banking.
-Responsible for the development and maintenance of banking services to international accounts.
+Being an International Banking Manager is responsible for the development and maintenance of banking services to international accounts.
 Requires a bachelor's degree.
-Typically reports to a head of unit/department.
-Manages subordinate staff in the day-to-day performance of their jobs.
+Additionally, International Banking Manager typically reports to a head of unit/department.
+The International Banking Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 Extensive knowledge of department processes.
-Typically requires 5 years experience in the related area as an individual contributor.
+To be an International Banking Manager typically requires 5 years experience in the related area as an individual contributor.
 1 to 3 years supervisory experience may be required.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.